Enabling Binary Neural Network Training on the Edge: Related Work

-Gradient checkpointing---the recomputation of activations during backward propagation---has been proposed as a method to reduce the memory consumption of training~\citep{gradient_checkpointing_chen,gradient_checkpointing_google}.
-Such methods introduce additional forward passes, however, and so increase each run's duration and energy cost. \citet{low_precision_bn_activations} and \citet{approx_act_for_memory_eff} saved memory during training by buffering activations in low-precision formats, achieving comparable accuracy to all-{\tt float32} baselines. \citet{l1_bn_wu} and \citet{l1_bn_norm_matters} reported reduced computational costs via $\ell_1$ batch normalization.
-Finally, \citet{BOP} asserted that the use of both trainable weights and momenta is superfluous in BNN optimizers, proposing a weightless BNN-specific optimizer, Bop, able to reach the same level of accuracy as Adam.
-We took inspiration from these works in locating sources of redundancy present in standard BNN training schemes, and propose BNN-specific modifications to $\ell_1$ batch normalization allowing for activation quantization all the way down to binary, thus saving memory and energy without increasing latency.
+Gradient checkpointing---the recomputation of activations during backward propagation---has been proposed as a method to reduce the memory consumption of training~\cite{gradient_checkpointing_chen,gradient_checkpointing_google}.
+Such methods introduce additional forward passes, however, and so increase each run's duration and energy cost.
+Graham~\cite{low_precision_bn_activations} and Chakrabarti \& Moseley~\cite{approx_act_for_memory_eff} saved memory during training by buffering activations in low-precision formats, achieving comparable accuracy to all-{\tt float32} baselines.
+Wu \emph{et al.}~\cite{l1_bn_wu} and Hoffer \emph{et al.}~\cite{l1_bn_norm_matters} reported reduced computational costs via $\ell_1$ batch normalization.
+Finally, Helwegen~\emph{et al.}~\cite{BOP} asserted that the use of both trainable weights and momenta is superfluous in BNN optimizers, proposing a weightless BNN-specific optimizer, Bop, able to reach the same level of accuracy as Adam.
+We took inspiration from these works in locating sources of redundancy present in standard BNN training schemes, and propose BNN-specific modifications to $\ell_1$ batch normalization allowing for activation quantization all the way to binary, thus saving memory without increasing latency.
+Yayla \emph{et al.}~\cite{yayla2022memory} further developed methods to compress the momentum values uniquely introduced in Bop, and obtained memory savings in BNN training without incurring significant loss in accuracy.
+Our method aims to identify common bottlenecks for BNN training, irrespective of the optimizer choice, and is therefore orthogonal and complementary to techniques such as Yayla \emph{et al.}'s.